Kim (Tan Siew Kim) has more than 20 years’ experience as a family lawyer.

-Kim’s practice stands out for providing the personal touch in assisting clients through this difficult period.
+Kim’s practice stands out for providing the personal touch in assisting clients through this difficult period of time.
 She personally guides her clients through each stage of the divorce process.

 Kim is regularly featured in local magazines and the press, notably for her views and comments on family matters.